BigSamu/Buda_Prices_ReactJS/README.md

 ## About The Project

-Simple ReactJS web application that fetch data from [Buda API](https://api.buda.com/en/).
-The code extract the largest transactions performed in the last 24 hours for each cryptocurrency market.
+The code extract the largest transactions performed in [Buda](https://www.buda.com/) exchange paltform in the last 24 hours for each cryptocurrency market.
 The results are presented in a table.

 <p align="center">
   <img src="images/project-animation.gif" alt="animated" width="75%"/>